hyperion-project/hyperion.ng/docs/docs/en/user/LedDevices.md

   * The brightness factor is a multiplier for the input brightness, means E.g. 50% input brightness * brightness factor (e.g. 1,5) = new 75% brightness.
   * __Be warned__:
   If you change the brightness factor / minimum / maximum to a value other than the default value, the color rendering will also change!!!
-  E.g. Dark / Black will apear as a deep dark blue, if you raise the minimum brightness, because the deepes color inside the hue light system is a deep blue, because black is not a color, it's only off.
+  E.g. Dark / Black will appear as a deep dark blue, if you raise the minimum brightness, because the deepest color inside the hue light system is a deep blue, because black is not a color, it's only off.
   __AND__ you can miss the entire Entertainment API experience ;)

 ::: warning Fast uncontrolled colors / flickering
-  * The colorinformation for each lamp, depends on the input signal from your grabber source, the defined screen position to use for the lamp (like any other led configuration) and the used capture framerate!
+  * The color information for each lamp, depends on the input signal from your grabber source, the defined screen position to use for the lamp (like any other led configuration) and the used capture framerate!
   * Input signals with noise and other image disturbances can cause this effect of rapidly changing colors / flickering.
 For more information on how to reduce this problem, see the next tip:

 :::